Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ## [1] 5.6

-According to the eGarch estimation, 14 times the actual log-return are lower than the VaR.
+According to the eGarch estimation, for 14 times the actual log-return are lower than the VaR.
 This is the 5.60%, the same result as before.
 That is, the model could be improved more.
 Playing with model specification, or checking for outliers and adjusting them, will likely reduce more this number.
 However, the eGarch model is an overall good model.

 ## VaR of a multi-stock Portfolio

 Up to this point, the focus has been only on one single entity.
-Now, the goal is to compute the VaR (and ES) for a 100,000\$ portfolio that is composed by 3 different stocks (included within the S&P500):
+Now, the goal is to compute the VaR (and ES) for a 100,000\$ portfolio that is composed by 3 different stocks (of companies included within the S&P500):

 - Amazon (AMZN), 30,000\$
 - Apple (AAPL), 50,000\$